neuefische/wd-flipped-classroom-curriculum/sessions/agile-workflow-and-user-stories/README.md

 ### Backlog

-- [ ] talk about backlogs

-There are two backlocks to consider: Product Backlog and Sprint backlog.
+- [ ] Talk about the two backlogs to consider: Product Backlog and Sprint Backlog.

 - [ ] **Product Backlog**: The Product Owner owns the product backlog.
 There are items listed, that need to be considered during development of the product.
 It is prioritized, and contains user stories, anybody can contribute.
 The Product Owner keeps track and knows which items need to be done soon.
 The priorities and content are always open for changes.